ssoRL/3ai/story/perfect.md

 Cousins told me how they'd only ever put up with me because their parents had make them.
 Aunts and uncles that they had long harbored resentment for the cards I'd never replied to; for the visits I'd postponed and canceled.

-For an hour, my brother recited to me all the enbarasing secrests of my childhood.
+For an hour, my brother recited to me all the embarrassing secrets of my childhood.
 All the childish, foolish mistakes I would have most liked to leave buried, he ripped out of me and put on display.

 And finally, my father.
 For a long time he looked down upon me, bound in the chair and glaring back at him.
 At last, he said, "Son, I am so ashamed of what you've become."